CarrotSwordsman/Learning-d2l/README.md

-# record learning records of dive into deep learning
+# learning records of dive into deep learning
 - start 2025.9
 - end...